-Nowadays companies are investing a great deal into the development of an omnichannel experience.
-This happens because consumers’ lives have changed.
+Nowadays, companies are investing a great deal into the development of an omnichannel customer experience, which happens because consumers’ lives have changed.
 People usually own several devices capable of reaching the internet.
-But they do live real lives and drop into brick and mortar cafes, restaurants, and stores.
-That’s why businesses adjust themselves to the latest requirements of the market and not only become bricks and clicks but also transform the way they interact with customers.
+But they do live authentic lives and drop into brick-and-mortar cafes, restaurants, and stores.
+That’s why businesses adjust themselves to the latest market requirements and become bricks and clicks and transform the way they interact with customers.

-Omnichannel means a cohesive and seamless customer experience through a variety of integrated channels.
-This term is frequently confused with multichannel but they are quite different.
+Omnichannel means a cohesive and seamless customer experience and service through a variety of integrated channels.
+This term is frequently confused with multichannel, but they are pretty different.

-Omnichannel strategy refers to making these different channels connected, forcing them to work in a team, together.
-As a result, customers get a unified experience where the online and offline presence of business are interrelated and flow through each other.
+Omnichannel strategy refers to making these different channels connected, forcing them to work in a team together.
+As a result, customers get a unified experience where the online and offline business presence are interrelated and flow.

-Fortunately, there are tools such as Google Analytics and Google Tag Manager that enable business owners to manage allof these channels painlessly.
-They help to track multichannel funnels, different attribution models, etc. This is impossible for brick-and-mortar stores.
-Online presence allows businesses to personalize data on the highest level.
+Fortunately, tools such as Google Analytics and Google Tag Manager enable business owners to painlessly manage all of these channels.
+They help to track multichannel funnels, different attribution models, etc. It is impossible for brick-and-mortar stores.
+An online presence allows businesses to personalize data on the highest level.

 Omnichannel Best Practices

 You already know how to distinguish omnichannel strategy from its younger brother, multichannel.
-Now, let’s see some inspiring examples of already implemented omnichannel experience.
+Now, let’s see some inspiring examples of already implemented omnichannel experiences.

 Challenges You May Encounter When Implementing Omnichannel

-It’s much easier to put a multichannel strategy into practice because everything you need is to broaden the number of channels people can interact with your brand.
+Putting a multichannel strategy into practice is more manageable because everything you need is to broaden the number of channels people can interact with your brand.
 The case turns out to be much harder regarding omnichannel.
-This is about incorporating the different ways consumers buy and then making them part of a sole, consistent customer journey.
+This incorporates the different ways consumers buy and then makes them part of a sole, consistent customer journey.
 Such an approach frequently requires organizational changes within your business.

-The first challenge you may face is the cost of adopting the omnichannel strategy.
-Many storeowners have a POS system that has been highly customized for their business.
+1. Cost of adopting the omnichannel strategy.
+Many store owners have a POS system that has been highly customized for their business.
 As well, there are order management and ERP systems.
-All of them have to be customized all over again in case of omnichannel implementation.
+All of them have to be customized all over again in the case of omnichannel implementation.
 Depending on your vision of future customer experience, you may even need to replace older technologies with new ones.
-This complicated work takes a huge investment to be done well.
+This complicated work takes a considerable investment to be done well.

-To overcome this challenge, you should provide your staff with the ability to track those people who drop into the store first and then make a purchase online.
+To overcome this challenge, you should provide your staff with the ability to track those who drop into the store first and then purchase online.
 You should implement such technology and pay commission for every online transaction to the sales reps who had a hand in it.

-The third challenge you may face is a necessity to reorganize your business.
-You probably have different departments (marketing, IT, etc.) that have been successfully working for years, but when it comes to omnichannel, old methods break.
+3. Necessity to reorganize your business.
+You probably have different departments (marketing, IT, etc.) that have been successfully working for years, but old methods break when it comes to omnichannel.
 The ever-changing global market requires an immediate response to its trends and tendencies.
 You can provide it only if you remove silos between the company’s divisions and make them cooperate with high transparency.

-More and more companies are moving to omnichannel and getting huge profits out of it, but it’s a complicated issue that can take a significant amount of time and money.
-If you decide to change the way you interact with a customer make sure you do it carefully.
-Every detail has to be pondered, and if you need some advice contact us via the form below.
+More and more companies are moving to omnichannel and getting huge profits from it, but it’s a complicated issue that can take a significant amount of time and money.
+If you decide to change how you interact with a customer, make sure you do it carefully.
+Every detail has to be pondered, and if you need some advice, contact us contact us via the form below.
 We will be happy to help you.